AronasGITHUB/DPI-Tool/README.md

 # DPI-Tool
+DPI stands for Debian Package Installer; it installs applications from Debian packages for you.

 A debian package installer tool.
 This tool is not a debian package searcher and installer, this tool installs the app you are trying to install, but you get a debian package only.